laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Whether you make your own model or not, include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.\*\*\***

+I trained a model to detec when I was holding a coffee in my hand.
+This method was interesting because it relied on user inputs to determine how the model was run, leaving it more open ended than the OpenCV or Media Pipe options which were more fixed in scope.
+Another interesting feature was that the user could input images rather than rely solely on the webcam which was limited.
+The webcam could only capture so much and was limited by the user's surroundings but imputting images allows for more diversity of image classifications.

 <img width="292" alt="Screen Shot 2021-10-28 at 10 27 32 AM" src="https://user-images.githubusercontent.com/89945550/139960692-554eccd3-d561-4658-bd88-5ad4f2a216fe.png">
 <img width="312" alt="Screen Shot 2021-10-28 at 10 28 09 AM" src="https://user-images.githubusercontent.com/89945550/139960708-e6b8e903-05dc-4405-bfce-f6866a5610a7.png">
 <img width="534" alt="Screen Shot 2021-10-28 at 10 44 47 AM" src="https://user-images.githubusercontent.com/89945550/139960764-83606d7d-ddf7-4a53-8398-025996c4247f.png">